All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Bunny-Ears Lawyer: She may be perpetually drunk, but she's a really good Sea Train driver.

 - Butter Face: When she was 48, she had a nice, curvy body but the same ugly face as she has at seventy years old.
 In her own youth, however, she was quite beautiful.

 - Car Fu: She helps the Franky Family and the Galley-la foremen defeat the giant Oimo by crashing the Sea Train into him.

-- Cool Old Lady: She's a rather lively old woman (outside, at least) who loves her granddaughter and drives the Sea Train around Enies Lobby and uses it to tackle and defeat a giant.
+- Cool Old Lady: She's a rather lively old woman (outside, at least) who loves her granddaughter, drives the Sea Train around Enies Lobby, and even uses it to tackle and defeat a giant.